 - First off, prepare a container of tepid water.
 Let it sit uncovered for 24 hours.
 This will remove and dissipate harmful chemicals like chlorine.

 - Next, pour directly onto your orchid pot until the water reaches the rim.

 - Let your orchid soak for 10-15 minutes.
-(As you can imagine, the water isn't draining off because the plastic orchid pot is inside the ceramic pot with no holes.)
+(As you can imagine, the water isn't draining off because the plastic orchid pot is inside the ceramic pot with nowhere for the liquid to go.)

 - After, take out the plastic pot and sit your orchid in the kitchen sink to drain.
 Make sure it drains entirely.
 In the meantime, drain any remaining water in your ceramic pot.

 - Once fully drained, return the orchid to its decorative pot.

 Here are more tips on how to water orchids the right way.

 - Always water in the morning so they have the whole day for their foliage and crown to dry.
 Orchids should be dry as night time approaches.